 - Prepare all the ingredients: rinse and chop the sweet potatoes, dice the onion, drain and rinse the kidney beans and corn.
 Clean the shrimp.

 - In a medium bowl, combine the cleaned shrimp with 1 teaspoon of Cajun seasoning.
 If your Cajun seasoning doesn't have salt, add a generous pinch of salt.
 Stir well.
 In a large skillet heat 1 tablespoon of olive oil, and then add the shrimp.
 Cook shrimp about 2-3 minutes on each side, or until fully cooked.
 Set aside onto a clean plate.

-- Add the kidney beans and corn, and stir well.
-Allow to heat through for 2-3 minutes, and then add in the shrimp and lime juice.
+- When the sweet potatoes are cooked, add the kidney beans and corn, and stir well.
+Allow to heat through for 2-3 minutes, and then add in the cooked shrimp and lime juice.
 Stir well.
 Remove from heat and garnish with chopped chives or cilantro.